mentalblood0/cryama/README.md

   model: granite3.3:2b
   options: null
   messages:
-    - user: When it is more efficient to use B-Tree instead of binary tree?//
+    - user: When it is more efficient to use B-Tree instead of binary tree?
 ```

-When detect unprocessed or changed file with user message ended with '//' in the end, program will send correcponding request to ollama API and write result to the same file as received
+When detect unprocessed or changed file with user message ended with punctuation character in the end, program will send correcponding request to ollama API and write result to the same file as received

 Example configuration file after processing: